And here’s a glimpse of a few other things we’re working through, and generally being inspired… by. It’s The Blender.

 - It’s plain ol’ dishonest.

 It may take a little more work, but we thoroughly recommend above-board efforts to build your social media following.
 It has the benefit of giving you actual, real-life people who might buy your product or service!
-Our social media manager Claire can set you up for success on that front.
+Our social media strategist Julie can set you up for success on that front.

 Influencers: make sure you get the right kind of attention